PROGRAM / FOCAL AREA

 1. RESEARCH AND DOCUMENTATION

-Institute for Peace and Leadership, Inc. conducts research to deepen knowledge and advance understanding of selected social problems that are root cause of peaceful co-existence and sustainable human and community development in collaboration with policy makers and other stakeholders.
-We conduct research in the areas of religious disharmony, political violence, hate crimes, gender inequality, poverty, population health, biodiversity, environmental pollution, tourism, economic growth, food security, small arms proliferation, arms trade monitoring, peace and human security.
+Institute for Peace and Leadership, Inc. conducts research in the various areas of the SDGs.
+We offer seminars and hands – on workshops to deepen knowledge and advance understanding of selected social problems that are root causes of peaceful co-existence and sustainable human security and community wellness in collaboration with policy makers and other stakeholders.

 Some of our research and documentation program includes: